Generative AI Strategy & Use Cases for Enterprises

 A structured generative AI roadmap for enterprises helps organizations move from standalone tools to AI systems embedded within core workflows such as ERP, CRM, HR, and finance platforms.
 This transition is essential for scale.

-Governance, Trust, and Responsible AI
+The Non-Negotiable: Governance, Trust, and Responsible AI

 A strong generative AI governance framework provides clarity on model choice, uses machine/process/data properly, and provides a means to validate model outputs.
 This ensures clarity, responsibility, and auditability.